Manohar-Kommi/Event_Driven_Data_pipeline/README.md

 - Invocation count anomalies.

 Run the script as follows:

-bash
-python trigger_lambda_alarm.py

-The alarms will trigger notifications or automated actions (such as restarting a failed function) based on the conditions you specify.
+python3 create_lambda_alarms.py
+python3 create_step_function_alarms.py
+python3 create_cloud_dashboard.py
+python3 create_cloud_monitor.py

+these will create the lambda alarms and stepfunction alarms also it will create the cloud dashboard and monitor

-### 7. Trigger the Step Function
+### 9. Trigger the Step Function and lambda functions

 After setting up the infrastructure, you can trigger the Step Function manually or through an automated process.
-Use the trigger_step_function.py script to trigger the Step Function using a sample payload:
+Use the trigger_step_function.py, triggering_lambda_alarms.py  script to trigger the Step Function and lambda function using a sample payload:

-bash
-python trigger_step_function.py
+python3 trigger_step_function.py
+python3 triggering_lambda_alarms.py

 You can modify the payload.json file to simulate different scenarios and inputs for testing.

-### 8. Testing

-To test the pipeline, you can use the provided sample_user_action_data.json file.
-This file contains mock user actions that can be processed through the pipeline.
-Use the sample payloads to validate the correctness and efficiency of your setup.

-bash
-python trigger_step_function.py

-Monitor the execution through the AWS Management Console or CloudWatch to ensure everything is working as expected.

 ## Conclusion